gk646/cxstructs/README.md

 A small (but growing) header only collection of selected datastructures and algorithms.
-This collection is primarily for educational purposes as the implementations are easy to read and understand.
+This collection is primarily built for educational purposes as the implementations are easy to read and well documented.

-All implementations in the include folder  are however tested and can be used in projects.

-**Notes:**
+To use these, simply include the **include directory**, which contains only finalized and tested headers.

+**Features**

+- Each algorithm comes with a runtime description and a documentation of the underlying principle
+- The data structures have fully documented methods, adhering to a consistent calling syntax for ease of use
-- Each header is self contained, no cross dependencies.
+- Each header is self-contained without any cross dependencies.
 - Comparisons with STL counterparts can be run using the Comparison.h header
-- Only use the **include** dir for importing headers (includes only finished and tested ones)

 ### DataStructures